Who is keeping your business safe?

 It means that organisations operating within stringent regulatory frameworks do not need to be concerned about business-critical functions being housed in a public cloud, which is a shared, multi-tenanted environment over which they have little or no control.

-The strength of ITPS’s technical capabilities, its track record in delivering complex ICT solutions, and its £1.2m communications infrastructure saw it become the only North East supplier – and one of only 13 in the UK – to win stage 2 compliance and the stamp of approval from NHS Digital to deliver services across the new UK-wide NHS communications network, the Health and Social Care Network (HSCN).
+The strength of our technical capabilities, our track record in delivering complex ICT solutions, and our £1.2m communications infrastructure saw ITPS become the only North East supplier – and one of only 13 in the UK – to win stage 2 compliance and the stamp of approval from NHS Digital to deliver services across the new UK-wide NHS communications network, the Health and Social Care Network (HSCN).

 “We have invested £1.2m in optical communications so our clients don’t have to.
 We went through a rigorous assessment and selection process with NHS Digital, and were able to show that our peer to peer, high speed communications infrastructure and the services that support it go above and beyond their requirements,” continues Garry.